 Occam's Razor and Student Persistence Challenges

-Part three of a three-part series on how higher education uses personalization to retain Gen Z students
+Part three of a three-part series on how higher education uses personalization to retain Gen Z students.
+To wrap up the discussion, our guest author talks about student persistence.

 I have spent a great part of my professional life trying to figure out the root causes of the problems facing organizations so I could suggest solutions.
 In doing so, I have met some truly fascinating characters.
 One of my most interesting colleagues (poet, serial technology entrepreneur, foodie, MBA) was fond of telling me to use “Occam’s razor” when tackling a complicated issue.
 Of course, he had to explain it to me.
 Here’s the CliffsNotes version: